ciprianna/06-23-foodz/README.markdown

 ## Stretches
 Only if there's time to create, the program will (in order of importance):
 - Sort recipes by time to make
+- What am I missing to make this recipe?
+- Store the food a user has in a user inventory with quantities
 - Subtract food from the current food inventory if a meal was made
-- What am I missing to make this recipe?